Dariush (singer): Philanthropy

-The Ayeneh (Mirror) Foundation was established by Dariush aimed at helping addicts recover.
-The Ayeneh foundation broadcasts radio and television programs to help addicts and their families.
+The Ayeneh (Mirror) Foundation was established by Dariush and aimed at helping addicts recover.
+The Ayeneh Foundation broadcasts radio and television programs to help addicts and their families.
 They also set up various seminars to help families.

 Dariush is a member of Amnesty International.
-Dariush helps Amnesty International by focusing efforts on Iranian asylum seekers, as well as saving working children.
+Dariush helps Amnesty International by focusing efforts on Iranian asylum seekers and saving working children.

 Personal life

 He is married to Venus Eghbali.